Frequently Asked Sleep Apnea Questions – Las Vegas, NV

 Talk to your general physician.
 They may recommend going to a sleep lab for a diagnosis or using a monitor at home to gather results.
 Here in Las Vegas, Dr. West and her staff would be happy to review your symptoms with you and give you more information about receiving a concrete diagnosis.
 Contact iSleepSolutions today for assistance!

 Should I be worried about sleep apnea?

 Yes.
 If left untreated, sleep apnea can directly affect your wellbeing and your overall quality of life.
 Breathing in less oxygen every night causes your heart to speed up, which can result in high blood pressure and higher risks of strokes and heart disease.
-Additionally, the inherent exhaustion can lead to consequences in your professional and personal lives, and the risks of being involved in car or workplace accidents increases significantly.
+Additionally, the inherent exhaustion can lead to consequences in your professional and personal lives, and the risks of being involved in car or workplace accidents increase significantly.

 How do I choose the right oral appliance?

 In most cases, oral appliance therapy is ideal for patients with mild to moderate cases of sleep apnea, while CPAP therapy is recommended for more severe instances.
 Our team can work with your general physician to ensure that your symptoms are being handled effectively with either choice.
-We may also recommend combined therapy, which relies on both oral appliance and CPAP therapy to create a much more ideal experience overall for patients.
+We may also recommend combined therapy, which relies on both oral appliance and CPAP therapy to create a much more ideal experience overall.

 How do I take care of my oral appliance?